WildernessLabs/Netduino.Foundation/docs/Library/Displays/TextDisplayMenu/index.md

 | `TimeBase`    | [describe] |
 | `ListBase`    | Provides a selectable list of items. |

-***

 ### Custom NumericBase Example [note i modified the heading title to make descriptive]

-An example of extending NumericBase is `Age`, a class that inherits from `NumericBase` and specifies the floor, ceiling, and scale of the desired input.

-***

-Maybe:

-The following code is pulled from the `Age` menu type, and illustrates how to....
+The following code is pulled from the `Age` menu type, and illustrates how to inherit from `NumericBase` and specify the floor, ceiling, and scale of the desired input.

-***

 ```csharp
 using System;